populationgenomics/metamist/scripts/README.md

 | --skip-ped    | Flag to be used when there isn't available pedigree/family information       |
 | --add-family  | Additional families to include.
 All samples from these fams will be included |
 | --add-sample  | Additional samples to include.                                               |

+In some cases, a random subset of samples or families is sufficient.
+In this case the `--families` or `--samples` parameters should be used.
+In other cases, a specific subset of samples or families is more useful (for example, in the case of a pipeline failing on a specific sample in production).
+In this instance you can use the `--add-family` or `--add-sample` parameters any number of times.